-Global Citizen Solutions developed a new methodology to measure the overall attractiveness of a country for relocation, investment, or dual citizenship purposes.
-We collaborated with scholars who worked with UNESCO, who analyzed quantitative data from international institutions, including the World Bank, World Economic Forum, and the Sustainable Development Report.
+Global Citizen Solutions developed a new methodology to measure the overall attractiveness of a country for relocation, investment, economic mobility, or dual citizenship purposes.
+We collaborated with scholars who worked with UNESCO, analyzing quantitative data from international institutions, including the World Bank, World Economic Forum, and the Sustainable Development Report.

-How to measure a strong passport: The variables to determine the most powerful passports.
+Measuring a strong passport: The variables to determine the most powerful passports

-To demonstrate how we went about collecting the data, here we present you with an overview of our methodology, including the various weights of the indices, that we used when determining which are the most powerful passports.
+To demonstrate how we went about collecting the data, here we present you with an overview of our methodology, including the various weights of the indices we used when determining which are the world’s most powerful passports and least powerful passports.

 Enhanced Mobility Index